Ukrainian Greek Catholic Church: From the Union of Brest to the Partitions of Poland

-This situation continued for some time, and in the intervening years what is now Western and Central Ukraine came under the rule of the Polish–Lithuanian Commonwealth.
+This situation continued for some time, and in the intervening years what is now western and central Ukraine came under the rule of the Polish–Lithuanian Commonwealth.
 The Polish king Sigismund III Vasa was heavily influenced by the ideals of the Counter-Reformation and wanted to increase the Catholic presence in Ukraine.
 While the clergy of the Ruthenian lands were technically ruled from Constantinople, the Ruthenian Orthodox bishops were appointed by the Polish Catholic monarch, often with disastrous results.
-In the Eparchy of Volodimir-Volynski, for example, two different lay noblemen were both appointed as Bishop by the Polish King.
-Both "bishops" hired mercenaries and fought a pitched battle over control of the Eparchy, before the Polish King finally stepped in and appointed one of the two candidates to an adjacent Orthodox See.
+In the Eparchy of Volodymyr, for example, two different lay noblemen were both appointed as bishop by the Polish king.
+Both "bishops" hired mercenaries and fought a pitched battle over control of the Eparchy, before the Polish king finally stepped in and appointed one of the two candidates to an adjacent Orthodox See.

 Meanwhile, the religious renewal caused by the Counter-Reformation among Latin Catholics in Poland and Lithuania drew the envy of Orthodox clergy.
-With the encouragement of the Society of Jesus, four bishops of the Ruthenian Church signed the Union of Brest in 1595, broke from the Ecumenical Patriarchate of Constantinople, and reunited with the Roman Catholic Church under the authority of the Holy See, while continuing to say the Byzantine Rite in Old Church Slavonic.
-The Union of Brest was also motivated by outrage over the insult to the Primacy of the See of Kiev implicit in the recent promotion of the See of Moscow to a Patriarchate by Jeremias II of Constantinople.
-In 1596 the Ruthenian Bishops finalized their agreement with the Holy See.
+With the encouragement of the Society of Jesus, four bishops of the Ruthenian Church signed the Union of Brest in 1595, broke from the Ecumenical Patriarchate of Constantinople, and reunited with the Catholic Church under the authority of the Holy See, while continuing to say the Byzantine Rite in Old Church Slavonic.
+The Union of Brest was also motivated by outrage over the insult to the Primacy of the See of Kiev implicit in the recent promotion of the See of Moscow to a patriarchate by Jeremias II of Constantinople.
+In 1596, the Ruthenian bishops finalized their agreement with the Holy See.